Honka3rd/RxStore/README.md

 the argument of "withAsyncComputation" is a configurable object containing

-keys: the variable names you defined in store

 and functions below:

 | Function      | Argument         | Return           | Required     | Description                                                                                               |